michielkoens/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6.png)

 The maximum (average) number of steps can be calculated, and the matching interval can be found easily as well.
-The result matches the highest peak in the previous plot: the average number of steps is about 206 in a 5 minute interval from 8:35
+The result matches the highest peak in the previous plot: the average number of steps is about 206 in the 5 minute interval from 8:35